Alexander Lukashenko: First term (1994–2001)

 In the summer of 1996, deputies of the 199-member Belarusian parliament signed a petition to impeach Lukashenko on charges of violating the Constitution.
 Shortly after that, a referendum was held on 24 November 1996 in which four questions were offered by Lukashenko and three offered by a group of Parliament members.
 The questions ranged from social issues, including changing the country's Independence Day to 3 July (the date of the liberation of Minsk from Nazi forces in 1944) and the abolition of the death penalty, to the national constitution.
 As a result of the referendum, the constitution that was amended by Lukashenko was accepted, while the one amended by the Supreme Council was voided.
 On 25 November, it was announced that 70.5% of voters, of an 84% turnout, had approved the amended constitution.
 The US and the EU, however, refused to accept the referendum's legitimacy.

 After the referendum, Lukashenko convened a new parliamentary assembly from those members of the parliament who were loyal to him.
 After between ten and twelve deputies withdrew their signatures from the impeachment petition, only about forty deputies of the old parliament were left, and the Supreme Council was dismissed by Lukashenko.
-Nevertheless, international organizations and most Western countries refuse to recognize the current parliament because of the (unjust and illegal) manner in which it was formed.
+Nevertheless, international organisations and most Western countries refuse to recognise the current parliament because of the (unjust and illegal) manner in which it was formed.
 Lukashenko was elected chairman of the Belarusian Olympic Committee in 1997.
 At the start of 1998, the Central Bank of Russia suspended trading of the Belarusian ruble, which led to a collapse in the value of the currency.
-Lukashenko responded by taking control of the National Bank of the Republic of Belarus, sacking the entire bank leadership, and blaming the West for the currency's freefall.
+Lukashenko responded by taking control of the National Bank of the Republic of Belarus, sacking the entire bank leadership, and blaming the West for the currency's free-fall.